 And it did work out.
 What began as an idea, triggered by the capabilities of the nascent internet industry has grown into an internationally recognized, award-winning digital services agency.

-Here’s a few of the things that have brought us joy, laughter, tears, and pride as OXD.
+Here’s a few of the things that have brought us joy, laughter, tears, and pride over the last 25 years.

 We helped build a diverse practitioner community.